weiran-zsd/eslint-plugin-node/docs/rules/no-unsupported-features/node-builtins.md

 > - `The '{{name}}' is still an experimental feature`
 >
 > The "name" property is what you can use in your `ignores` array
+> You can find the full tree view of the list of the modules over in [lib/unsupported-features/node-builtins-modules](https://github.com/eslint-community/eslint-plugin-n/tree/HEAD/lib/unsupported-features/node-builtins-modules). and globals over in [lib/unsupported-features/node-globals.js](https://github.com/eslint-community/eslint-plugin-n/blob/HEAD/lib/unsupported-features/node-globals.js)

 ### Shared Settings